 The rear of the Performante is just littered with the forged composite materials, we think it looks great!
 Large upper spoiler definitely confirms the don’t mess with me attitude.
 All lower grilles are fully perforated.
 This is always welcomed.
 Moving forward the model provides access to the powerplant

 Accessing the hatch operation is slightly tricky based on the large rear spoiler.
 We found the best route is using a small hobby tool from underneath the spoiler.
-Hatch operation on our example we a little sticky, nothing too serious.
-Nice work by AUTOart on adding to small metal grilles on the lower section of the hatch – they are visible on the image above.
+Hatch operation on our example was a little sticky, nothing too serious.
+Nice work by AUTOart on adding a small metal grille on the lower section of the hatch (each side) – one is visible on the image above.
 On the flip side, we noticed a secondary strut support fitting point on the right side of the hatch.
 Was this a mistake during production as the Performante only has one – see image below.

 As for the motor section the surrounding bits are once again executed with forged composites – sorry our photos aren’t the best, the material aligns with what is shown in the rear spoiler – notice this is the top right section.
 The block and related bits are decent but nothing over the top.
 Have you seen the recent photos we posted of the upcoming Maisto Performante?
-Well, the AUTOart is better, but maybe 2-3 notches more.
-We are disappointed and rightly so based on the last few models we reviewed by the brand.
-Better efforts with the McLaren 675LT and Lamborghini Centenario.
+Well, the AUTOart is better, but maybe 2-3 notches ahead.
+We are disappointed and rightly so, based on the last few models we reviewed by the brand, better efforts are found with the McLaren 675LT and Lamborghini Centenario.

 Wheels are a thing of beauty on the model.
 Black finish on the honeycomb design rim works well with the ultra low-profile tires.
 The tires themselves have the cool pin stripping and Pirelli script.
-We love the outside the box thinking from Lamborghini.
 Just behind the large Yellow callipers are mated to carbon-ceramic rotors.
 Overall execution is solid here.

 There is more good than bad with the AUTOart Huracan Performante.
 Yes, some cost-cutting measures were taken to keep the production cost down.
-Based on a couple of other recent reviews by the team, the McLaren 675LT and Lamborghini Centenario this one would be ranked as a solid number three.
-The model does provide a full 360 approach, and that speaks volumes to us and we’re sure many collectors out there.
+Based on a couple of other recent reviews by our team, the McLaren 675LT and Lamborghini Centenario, this one would be ranked as a solid number three.
+The model does provide a full 360 approach, and that speaks volumes to us and we’re sure many collectors out there would agree.
 And to date, it is the only example where one can experience a full opening example.
 The alternative option will be the budget-friendly Maisto version soon to come.
 At the end of the day, what motives your passion is paramount, and the AUTOart Huracan Performante does that on more levels than not.
 Enjoy the pics.